 If the biomass contains protein or oils of feed quality, these will be preserved and typically improved when the biomass is converted to ethanol.
-All or most feed components are destroyed with incineration, gasification or digestion.
+All or most feed components are unavailable or destroyed by biogas, incineration, gasification or digestion.

 Optimised conversion of biomass